A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 City dwellers might have a harder time with this one, though many people have balconies, rooftops and windows with ample sunshine to take advantage of container gardens.
 Some nurseries also have starter plants, which give you a fighting chance without starting from seeds.

-I grow herbs in the window of our kitchen in IKEA containers I bought for 50 cents each.
+I grow herbs in the window of my kitchen in IKEA containers I bought for 50 cents each.
 Fresher, cheaper and tastes better.

 10. Choose irregulars